Data Processing

 4. How each boundary is enforced

 Sections 1–3 above answer the procurement / DPO questions: where data goes, who sees it, how long it's kept.
 This section is for the IT-security review: nine specific boundaries the architecture is designed to maintain, the layered controls behind each, and what specifically enforces them.
 Read it if you are mapping our controls to a security framework (ISO 27001 Annex A, SOC 2 CC, NIST SP 800-53) or running a vendor risk assessment.
+Controls are stated at design level — the named mechanism per boundary; the as-deployed evidence set for a specific engagement is produced at engagement time (same principle as the dated-snapshot note under the hardening profile below).

 Defence in depth — controls layered per security boundary

 Defence in depth — layered controls per security boundary Threat / boundary what we prevent · what enforces it Identity & access (IAM, MFA) Network VPC · egress · TLS Content / app structural · filters Procedural QMS policy · ME-TA Audit detection · logging 1.
 Cross-sponsor data isolation No sponsor sees another sponsor's data, ever Customer-scoped IAM + Cognito session S3 customer-prefix per-engagement scope Portal scope server-side enforced P07 §7.10 admin-grant model All access events logged · Aurora 2.
 No browsing without authorisation ME-TA personnel cannot read customer content Customer-admin grant required for access covered elsewhere Portal access control scoped to grants P07 §7.10 · P21 §21.8 explicit grant model Access events with operator identity 3.
-Cat-B never reaches AI Patient-level / unblinded data structurally denied AI Surface IAM denies Cat-B bucket read VPC egress restricted to Bedrock endpoint Pre-flight filter + session-open rejection P22 §22.4 · §22.5 three-stage architecture Promotion events + content fingerprints 4.
+Cat-B never reaches AI Patient-level / unblinded data structurally denied AI Surface IAM denies Cat-B bucket read VPC egress restricted to Bedrock endpoint Pre-flight filter + session-open rejection P22 §22.4 · §22.5 three-stage architecture Audit design: promotion events + fingerprints 4.
 AI provider non-retention / non-training Bedrock stateless · no training on prompts No Anthropic API key on endpoint · Bedrock IAM CLAUDE_CODE_USE_BEDROCK=1 stateless · no client log Pinned model versions no aliases · no Mantle AWS Service Terms §1.14 (DPA auto-incorporated) Invocation log off by default · /status evidence 5.
 Data stays in EEA No GDPR Chapter V transfer for client work Region-pinned IAM roles no role-chain out In-region model IDs only no geo/global profiles No replication outside EEA buckets Sub-processor list + AWS account region cfg CloudTrail region events · sub-proc register 6.
 No exfiltration via personal AI Operator cannot route client work to consumer Anthropic Corporate AWS account is only AI path Anthropic FQDNs blocked at proxy + firewall WebFetch · survey · feedback all disabled by policy P22 §22.3.3.4 ban + training + attestation Activity monitoring + periodic attestation 7.
-Lost laptop is not a breach Device loss does not become a data breach Cognito MFA · 30-min auto-logoff (P07 §7.6) covered elsewhere BitLocker AES-256 FDE + SKIP_PROMPT_HISTORY=1 P07 §7.7.5 + §7.6 + Norton AV (§7.7.7) Device register + lost-device SOP 8.
-Prompt-injection mitigation (AI-specific) Adversarial SCE output cannot subvert AI behaviour AI scope = Cat A only limited blast radius Egress = Bedrock only no other exfil path Human review + no hooks no MCP · no marketplaces P22 §22.6 named- reviewer post-output gate Prompt + output fingerprints · 7 years 9.
+Lost laptop is not a breach Device loss does not become a data breach Cognito MFA · 30-min auto-logoff (P07 §7.6) covered elsewhere BitLocker AES-256 FDE + SKIP_PROMPT_HISTORY=1 P07 §7.7.3 + §7.6 + endpoint baseline (§7.7.5) Device register + lost-device SOP 8.
+Prompt-injection mitigation (AI-specific) Adversarial SCE output cannot subvert AI behaviour AI scope = Cat A only limited blast radius Egress = Bedrock only no other exfil path Human review + no hooks no MCP · no marketplaces P22 §22.6 named- reviewer post-output gate Audit design: prompt/output fingerprints · 7y retention 9.
 Audit log tamper-evidence Privileged admin cannot rewrite history Write-only role on audit-log bucket Separate IAM scope for audit S3 S3 Object Lock (WORM) + delete-deny policy Clause D.4.2 — 7y retention floor covered elsewhere Each row names a security boundary the architecture is designed to maintain.
 Columns are defence layers.
 Cells name the specific mechanism. “—” means the layer is not load-bearing for that threat — other layers cover it.

 Rows 1–7 are derived from context/operations/data-flow.md §7 (trust boundaries + enforcement).
 Rows 8–9 (prompt-injection mitigation; audit log tamper-evidence) are AI-specific and audit-integrity additions per the IT-security review.